 One or more of the schools you apply for could be in the area of a neighbouring Local Authority.
-If your home address is in the local authority area of Cumberland, you should name your preferred schools on form your application in exactly the same way as a Cumberland Local Authority school.
+If your home address is in the local authority area of Cumberland, you should name your preferred schools on your application form the same way as a Cumberland Local Authority school.
 School Admissions will then work with the relevant Local Authority regarding your application.
 If you live near the Local Authority border you may want to contact a neighbouring Local Authority for information about its schools.
-Details of neighbouring Authorities are provided on page 33.
+Details of neighbouring Authorities are provided on page 32.

-If you give a school in the area of a neighbouring Local Authority as your first preference and it can be offered, you would not be offered a Cumberland Local Authority school.
+If you give a school in a neighbouring Local Authority as your first preference and it can be offered, you would not be offered a Cumberland Local Authority school.
 If it cannot be offered, you would be considered for your alternative preferences.